williamscale/williamscale.github.io/_projects/ercot-load-prediction.markdown

 As shown below the distributions of daily loads by weekday/weekend are not normal either.
 Thus, a two-sample t-test cannot be used and we opt for a two-sample Wilcoxon test.

 ![Weekend Histogram](https://williamscale.github.io/attachments/ercot-load-prediction/hist_weekend.png)

 ![Weekend QQ](https://williamscale.github.io/attachments/ercot-load-prediction/qq_weekend.png)

-$$\text{p-value} = 0.18$$, therefore we accept the null hypothesis that there is not a significant difference between weekdays and weekends.
+The $$\text{p-value} = 0.18$$, therefore we accept the null hypothesis that there is not a significant difference between weekdays and weekends.

 ## Temperature

 Below are the minimum and maximum daily temperatures plotted with the daily loads.
 It is evident that there is a relationship between the variables, albeit a non-linear one.

 ![Min vs. Load](https://williamscale.github.io/attachments/ercot-load-prediction/load_minTemp.png)

 ![Max vs. Load](https://williamscale.github.io/attachments/ercot-load-prediction/load_maxTemp.png)

 Because the day of the week features were deemed not statistically significant, they are excluded from model building.
 Temperature with a quadratic term is thus the only feature so far.
-Because minimum and maximum temperatures are collinear, they cannot be used simultaneously in a model, but will be evaluated separately.
+Because minimum and maximum temperatures are collinear, they cannot be used simultaneously in a model, and will be evaluated separately.

-# Model Building
+### Model Building

 ## Model 1: Minimum Temperature